rafalp/Misago/dev-docs/plugins/hooks/build-user-permissions-hook.md

     ...
 ```

-A standard Misago function used to build user permissions from their groups.
+Misago function used to build user permissions from their groups.

 ### Arguments